carpenter-singh-lab/2024_LacosteHaghighi_Cell_Mislocalization/README.md

 ## <a id="toc-prot-loc"></a>Protein Localization
-- `Manual annotations`: for the follwing batches of data, we have per-well annotation captured by biologist's visual inspection of data and ...
+- `Manual annotations`: for the following batches of data, we have per-well annotation captured by biologist's visual inspection of data and ...